ossoa/now-playing-feed/README.md

 $ npm start
 ```

-Set confgi variables with your Twitter API keys, tokens and secrets.
-Create a new Twitter app [here](https://apps.twitter.com)
+Set config variables with your Twitter and Spotify API keys, tokens and secrets.
+Create a new Twitter app [here](https://apps.twitter.com) and new Spotify app [here](https://developer.spotify.com/my-applications).

 Your app should now be running on [localhost:3000](http://localhost:3000/).